deval-shah/enterprise-search/docs/eval.md

 ### Preparing the Dataset

 1. Prepare a json file containing the questions and their corresponding ground truth answers.
-The json file should have at least four keys: `queries` and `response`{ground truth} `relevant_docs` {} and `corpus` {node of origin for the query}.
+The json file should have at least four keys: `queries` and `response`{ground truth} `relevant_docs` {query_id, node_id k,v pairs} and `corpus` {node of origin for the query}.
 There is a sample data in `./data/eval` folder that can be used for testing.

 2. Place your dataset in an accessible directory and note the path to this CSV file for the evaluation process.